Guidelines for running Comply at scale

-You can run Puppet Comply to scan a maximum of 5000 nodes in a batch.
+You can run Puppet Comply on a maximum of 25,000 nodes.
 Before you run Comply at scale, review the guidelines for configuring the environment and running the scan.
-The process of running Comply at scale was tested at Puppet Labs.
+The process of running Comply at scale was tested by Puppet in a controlled environment.
 Because many factors affect performance, results in your system environment might vary.

 Configure the scan process

-task_concurrencyparameter is set to the default value of 250.
+task_concurrencyparameter to a value appropriate for your environment and number of nodes.
 This value sets the maximum number of task or plan actions that can run concurrently in the orchestrator.
 If you set the parameter to 250 and run a scan of 5000 nodes, the orchestrator will be fully consumed until the scans are completed on all 5000 nodes.
 (For more information about optimizing performance, see Tune task and plan performance in Puppet Enterprise (PE).)

 - Schedule scans to coincide with periods of minimal workflow to help ensure adequate network throughput.

 - Plan adequate time for the scan.
-In lab testing, a scan of 5000 nodes took 50 minutes.
+In lab testing with very high

-- Configure scans in batches of up to 5000 nodes.
+- If you have a large number of nodes, consider configuring scans in smaller batches of up to 10,000 nodes.